Home » Michigan Travel Regions » Pierce Stocking Scenic Drive: All 12 Stops + 2026 Platform Update

 Best Time to Drive Pierce Stocking

 October is the standout month.
-Fall color along the drive — especially through the beech-maple stretch and from the bluff overlooks — is some of the best in northern Michigan.
-Crowds also thin significantly after Labor Day.
-Summer weekdays are the next-best window: the views are at peak summer green, but parking at Stops #9 and #11 fills by late morning on weekends.
+Fall color along the drive — especially through the beech-maple stretch and from the bluff overlooks — is some of the best in northern Michigan, and crowds thin significantly after Labor Day.
+Just watch the closing date, since the road shuts to vehicles in late October and wet leaves on the steep grades can make it hazardous before then.

 Pair Pierce Stocking With These Stops

-- Pyramid Point Trail — A 2.7-mile hike with one of the best bluff views in the park, if you’re up for a real workout
+• Pyramid Point Trail — a 2.7-mile hike with one of the best bluff views in the park, if you’re up for a real workout

-- Traverse City — 30 minutes east.
+• Traverse City — 30 minutes east.
 Wineries, dining, and the Old Mission Peninsula

 Pierce Stocking Scenic Drive FAQ